icpc/ccs-specs/Contest_Package.md

 For images, a tag of `.<W>x<H>`, is interpreted as the file reference object having the `width` property set to  `<W>` and the `height` property set to `<H>`.
-Every other tag is interpreted as the file reference object having the value in its `tag` property array.
+Every other tag is interpreted as the file reference object having the value in its `tags` property array.

 ### Multiple systems